KristjanESPERANTO/MagicMirror-3rd-Party-Modules/result.md

 ### [MMM-Netatmo by CFenner](https://github.com/CFenner/MMM-Netatmo)

+1. Repository name and main js file name is not the same.
-1. Recommendation: No lint script found in package.json.
+2. Recommendation: No lint script found in package.json.
 It is recommended to add one.
-2. Information: There are updates for 2 dependencie(s):
-   - less          4.2.0  →   4.2.2
-   - neostandard  0.11.5  →  0.12.1

 ### [MMM-Netatmo-Presence by AgP42](https://github.com/AgP42/MMM-Netatmo-Presence)